icpc/ccs-specs/JSON_Format.md

 ### Notification

 A notification object is used to communicate changes to contest data.
-They are delivered via the [Contest API event feed and webhooks](contest_api#notification-format) and stored on disk in the [Contest Package Format](contest_package) as `event-feed.ndjson`.
+It is delivered via the [Contest API event feed and webhooks](contest_api#notification-format) and stored on disk in the [Contest Package Format](contest_package) as `event-feed.ndjson`.